Changi Airport Group

 8. How busy is Changi Airport?

-Based on data from Airports Council International (www.aci.aero), Changi is the seventh busiest airport for international passenger traffic.
+Based on data from Airports Council International (www.aci.aero), Changi is the sixth busiest airport for international passenger traffic.
 In 2016, the airport handled 58.7 million passengers.

 9. When is CAG’s financial year?
 Does it publish an annual report?

 CAG's financial year ends on 31 March.
-The report for the twelve months ended 31 March 2016 can be found here.
+Our annual reports can be found here.

 10. How do companies obtain approval for photography and filming at Changi Airport?